janten/dpt-rp1-py/README.md

 The DPT-RP1 uses SSL encryption to communicate with the computer.
 This requires registering the DPT-RP1 with the computer, which results in two pieces of information -- the client ID and the key file -- that you'll need to run the script.
 You can get this information in three ways.

 #### Registering without the Digital Paper App
 This method requires your DPT-RP1 and your computer to be on the same network segment via WiFi, Bluetooth or a USB connection.
 The USB connection works on Windows and macOS but may not work on a Linux machine.
+If your WiFi network is not part of the "Saved Network List" (for example if you don't have the app), you can still use the DPT-RP1 as a WiFi access point and connect your computer to it.

 ```
 dptrp1 register